saprykins/logic_app_handover-variables-via-body/README.md

 action -> blob -> create blob (file) // it will create new file
 establish connection with blob
 Connection name:= new; much more details here https://learn.microsoft.com/en-us/azure/connectors/connectors-create-api-azureblobstorage?tabs=consumption
+result:
+you put variable in url, the variable in file, file name